Suffolk Legislature passes County Executive Romaine's $4B budget, increasing taxes

 "I believe this is a fair and responsible budget," said Presiding Officer Kevin McCaffery (R-Lindenhurst).
 "This is based on reliable revenue sources, and I think people are concerned about public safety and affordability on Long Island."

-Officials said the budget does not rely on any one-shot revenue sources that are unsustainable as well as including realistic revenue projections such as overtime.
+Officials said the budget does not rely on any one-shot revenue sources that are unsustainable and includes realistic revenue projections such as overtime.

-Suffolk County's improved rating, which remains two ratings below top level, increases borrowing potential with lower interest rates to benefit taxpayers.
+Suffolk's improved rating increases borrowing potential with lower interest rates to benefit taxpayers.

-Democratic Minority Leader Jason Richberg said the budget invests in the county’s priorities of supporting public safety, metal health services and nonprofits.
+Democratic Minority Leader Jason Richberg (D-West Babylon) said the budget invests in the county’s priorities of supporting public safety, mental health services and nonprofits.

 Legis.
 Trish Bergin (R-East Islip) said the budget showed a more realistic picture of costs after the county's red light camera program sunsets this year.
 She said although residents would be able to save on hidden fees from red light camera tickets, the county still had to compensate for the revenue loss of tickets that usually drew between $8 million and $9 million.